aholachek/redux-usage-report/README.md

     const { trackedObject, accessedProperties } = trackObjectUse(hugeStubData)
     const result = complexItemSelector(trackedObject, { itemId })

-    fs.writeFile(`./minimal_stub_data.json`, JSON.stringify(accessedProperties), err => {
+    fs.writeFile(`./minimalStubData.json`, JSON.stringify(accessedProperties), err => {
       if (err) throw err
     })
   })
 })
 ```

-Then remove the object tracking code from the test and use the new, smaller stub data file instead of the original stub data.
+Then remove the object tracking code from the test and use the new, smaller stub data file (`minimalStubData.json`) instead of the original stub data (`stubData.json`).

 ## Disclaimer

-There are a bunch of edge cases that are not handled particularly well at the moment...
+There are a bunch of edge cases that are not handled particularly well.